eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndocumentApi.md

 <a id="ezsigndocumentapplyezsigntemplatev1"></a>
 # **EzsigndocumentApplyEzsigntemplateV1**
-> CommonResponse EzsigndocumentApplyEzsigntemplateV1 (int pkiEzsigndocumentID, EzsigndocumentApplyEzsigntemplateV1Request ezsigndocumentApplyEzsigntemplateV1Request)
+> EzsigndocumentApplyEzsigntemplateV1Response EzsigndocumentApplyEzsigntemplateV1 (int pkiEzsigndocumentID, EzsigndocumentApplyEzsigntemplateV1Request ezsigndocumentApplyEzsigntemplateV1Request)

 Apply an Ezsigntemplate to the Ezsigndocument.